GraphQL-Designer/graphqldesigner.com/README.md

 Use npm run dev for hot module reloading

-**To start the server, run: npm install, npm run pack and then npm run server.
+To start the server, run 'npm install', 'npm run pack' and then 'npm run server'.